code-charity/youtube/.github/ISSUE_TEMPLATE/other-topics.md

 ---
-name: Other topic, plan, mission, 3rd party solution,... (also check /discussions)
+name: Other topics (plans, missions, 3rd party solution...)
+Also check Discussions
 about: Other contributions / issues
 title: ''
 labels: ''